 Lundy is an island in the Bristol Channel between England and Wales on the west coast of Britain.
 It attracts many visitors, both for its peaceful surroundings and for scientific research.
 The waters around it are a marine protected area (MPA).
 The island itself is mostly granite with a farmed area at the south and open moorland to the north.
 It is protected by numerous environmental and heritage designations.

-The Lundy Field Society in an independent, voluntary group which has been studying all aspects of Lundy's archaeology, history and natural history since 1946.
+The Lundy Field Society is an independent, voluntary group which has been studying all aspects of Lundy's archaeology, history and natural history since 1946.
 Results are published in our Annual Reports and in a peer-reviewed Journal.
 The LFS is also a 'Lundy fan club' for people who love the island and who want to learn more about it and keep in touch with other Lundy enthusiasts.
 The LFS is a registered charity.

 Membership